JAPANESE PRINT APPRAISALS – FREE

 - We are very experienced as international art appraisers, and we have appraised Japanese artwork on five continents.
 We have a profound knowledge about market prices around the world.
 We can do a versatile valuation so you will find were your art is highest valued.
 There are big price and value differences between regional markets.
 We are not using auction price guides as the singular tool (as most "appraisers") for appraising the prints, this usually gives very inaccurate values, but a combination of price experiences in various markets, such as gallery retail, art and antique fairs, private retail, public auctions and Japanese private auctions, as well as regional differences in the mentioned markets.
 The auction price guides by themselves often gives a very inaccurate picture of the true market value of a Japanese print.
 When dealing with auction companies we can help you to fully understand the pro and cons of the auction business and auction house contracts.

-- We can tell you how to understand the often arbitrary pre-auction estimates.
+- We can tell you how to understand, the often arbitrary, pre-auction estimates.
 The hammer price and the buyers premiums in relation to you as a buyer or seller.
 If you are a seller we can explain how to deal with the auction houses "tactics" to secure your property for sale.
 How an auctioneer evaluates your Japanese woodblock prints, the pre-sale estimates, the in and outs of contract writing with an auction house.
 We can advice you on how to maximize your revenue from an auction sale.
 We have sold and bought tens of thousands of items on our account as well as on behalf of our clients during the last 40 years, with auction houses on five continents such as Christie's, Sotheby's, Bonham's and hundreds of others.
+If you sell with an auction house they should always offer a reserve price, which should be equal or just below their lower estimate.
+The reserve should be free of any charges.
+If they don't go somewhere else.
+Though bear in mind, for good prints auction is usually not a good alternative.

 - In the appraisal of your Japanese woodblock prints we can make an assessment of restoration and conservation needs, if any, and give an approximate estimate of the possible conservation and restoration costs.
 We can recommend specialist conservators of Japanese woodblock prints and tell you who will be the best match for the problems of your Japanese prints.
 It's especially important expensive Ukiyo-e prints are accompanied by a detailed condition report.

 - Second opinion appraisals - We do second opinion appraisals.
 We can review an already made appraisal or valuation for correctness of value.
 This is especially important if you intend to sell your assets as you might otherwise get much less then the full value for your assets.
-A informal second opinion can usually be done free.
+An informal second opinion can often be done free.

 - We will give you a full and exceptionally detailed report.